kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 ### Summary of Key Results

-The comprehensive evaluation demonstrated that the EMS achieved its primary objectives:
+The evaluation demonstrated that the EMS achieved its primary objectives:

 1. **Cost Savings**: Consistent reductions in energy costs across all buildings and scenarios (12-38%)
 2. **User Satisfaction**: High preference satisfaction rates (>85%) when accounting for user preferences